Actifio/restapisamples/README.md

 #### JSON file

-We download this from the Serbive Account sectiot of the IAM console.
+We download this from the Service Account section of the IAM console.
 In this example we save it as a file avkey.json
 Note that while it is not shown as mandatory, it is in reality a mandatory requirement.